 The benchmarker supports outputting problem statistics as graphs and CSV (comma separated values) files to the benchmarkDirectory.

-To configure graph and CSV output of a statistic, just add a problemStatisticType line:
+To configure one, add a problemStatisticType line:

 Multiple problemStatisticType elements are allowed.
-Some statistic types might influence performance and benchmark results noticeably.

-These statistic per data set can slow down the solver noticeably, which can affect the benchmark results.
+These statistic per dataset can slow down the solver noticeably, which affects the benchmark results.
 That's why they are optional and not enabled by default.